tonyfettes/tree-sitter.mbt/README.md

 ### Test

+Before running tests, make sure you have completed the build step above.

 To avoid introducing the dependency of the tree-sitter grammars, we put the majority of the tests inside the `test/` directory.
 To run the tests, you can cd into the `test/` directory and run `moon test --target native`: